kkilobyte/webview-home/README.md

 - create a logo
 - add a setting page to change search engine
 - fix battery info not showing in some webviews (such as the lego webview (chrome app version))

+# Explaination
+ChromeOS webviews are often used to bypass internet censorship.
+Schools sometimes blocks websites that can be cruical to learning or to push their agenda, (example: schools blocking Wikipedia pages on guns), but webviews 90% of the time are limited to one tab with no URL bar.
+I created this to show time, date, and battery level along with a URL+Search bar for ease of access for people who have to use webviews.